naivedhP2518/Easy-Notes/README.md

 ---

 <p align="center">
-  Made with ❤️ and JavaScript
+  Made with ❤️ and Full Of Efforts
 </p>